-This option defines the processing requirements placed on Content Consumers for providing 815 access, rendering and management of the medical document.
+This option defines the processing requirements placed on Content Consumers for providing access, rendering and management of the medical document.
 See the View Option in IHE PCC TF-2:3.1.1 for more details on this option.

-A Content Creator Actor should provide access to a style sheet that ensures consistent rendering of the medical document content as was displayed by the Content Consumer Actor.
+A Content Creator Actor should provide access to a style sheet that ensures consistent rendering of the medical document content as was intended by the Content Creator.